Bitcoin-only. Non-custodial. MCP-native.

 This is non-custodial software.
 It sits in the policy path, not the custody path. leashd is not a bank, exchange, or money transmitter.

-Rail connections and secrets stay on your machine.
-The hosted control plane signs policy and aggregates audit; it never sees a credential.
+The agent that holds rail credentials and moves money runs on your own machine, in both the hosted and self-hosted setup.
+The control plane only signs policy and aggregates audit; it never sees a credential.

 Compromise-resistant